Limits of hiking on planets and moons

 When it comes to taking an outdoor stroll in this solar system, options are limited.
 Here we'll quickly compare the experience of taking a daytime hike on the Moon, Mars, and Saturn's moon Titan.

-Titan has a thick nitrogen atmosphere.
+Titan has a thick nitrogen atmosphere, slightly more dense than our own.
 No pressure suit is required.
 The Moon and Mars have effectively no atmosphere.
 Without a pressure suit your blood would boil.
 These suits are unavoidably bulky and resist your every movement, creating the Michelin Man effect.
 For the pressure suit standard, we use NASA's xEVA / Artemis suit baseline.
 [1][2]

 Component Earth Moon Mars Titan